Srujyama/srujyama/README.md

 <h2>About Me</h2>
 <p style="font-size: 1em; color: #333;">
-  I am a computer science researcher measuring how frontier AI models can be used to perform real world tasks.
-From there, I develop machine learning models to see how we can improve on these models.
+  I am a computer science researcher studying how machine learning models can be applied to perform real-world tasks.
-  Additionally, I have been interested in applying this work to biological applications, particularly computer vision for behavior analysis through deep learning.
-This is all motivated by one question:
+  I have been interested in applying this work to biological applications, particularly computer vision for behavior analysis through deep learning.
+This work has been motivated by one question:
 </p>

 <blockquote style="font-style: italic; color: #555; border-left: 4px solid #FDB515; padding-left: 1em;">